If you've ever passed a kidney stone, you know that kidney stone pain can be intense.

 Most people who get kidney stones don't drink enough water.
 Staying hydrated will help stop kidney stones from forming and will also help flush out small stones.

-- A diet heavy in animal protein, salt, or sugar.
+- Eating a diet heavy in animal protein, salt, or sugar.

 - Having had kidney stones before.